juks/mon-py/readme.md

                             # The regexp to match the message
                             'pattern': '\[error\]',

-                            # Don't need to know of all there requests that trigger 404 Not Found exceptions
+                            # Don't need to know of all these requests that trigger 404 Not Found exceptions
                             'exclude_pattern': 'HttpException',

                             # Date pattern helps us group the same messages that only differ by date string that is coming together with them